MacKenzieHnC/Killswitch.vst3/README.md

 # Installation
 ## Windows
 Windows users get preferential treatment.
-Simply download the "MacKenzieH&C" folder from "Distributions/Windows" folder and copy it into wherever you keep your VSTs (typically "C:\Program Files (x86)\Common Files\VST3").
+[Simply download the "MacKenzieH&C" folder from "Windows" here](https://drive.google.com/drive/folders/1TzjdWOwznmpu03R45NptfqAQHsbZXNCO?usp=sharing) and copy it into wherever you keep your VSTs (typically "C:\Program Files (x86)\Common Files\VST3").

 ## OSX
 I'm sorry, but it won't be as easy for you.
 Due to Apple's licensing fees, I literally cannot afford to make this easy for you.
 If someone sends me the $99 to join the Apple Developer Program, I will happily make an installable distribution.

 ### Option 1: The Easy Way (Probably won't work.)
-__1.__ Download "MacKenzieH&C" folder from "Distributions/macOS" and put it into "\~/Library/Audio/Plug-Ins/VST3" (if you can't find that folder, open Finder, press CMD-Shift-G and go to "\~/Library/Audio/Plug-Ins/VST3")
+__1.__ [Simply download the "MacKenzieH&C" folder from "macOS" here](https://drive.google.com/drive/folders/1TzjdWOwznmpu03R45NptfqAQHsbZXNCO?usp=sharing) and put it into "\~/Library/Audio/Plug-Ins/VST3" (if you can't find that folder, open Finder, press CMD-Shift-G and go to "\~/Library/Audio/Plug-Ins/VST3")

 ### Option 2: The Hard Way (Should work, and will let you build any open-source JUCE programs)
 #### Setup